ironmonk88/enhanced-terrain-layer/README.md

 You can set the color of the terrain, on an individual basis, a default colour for that environment, a default for the scene, or a general color.

+## Rulers and measuring distance

+Enhanced Terrain Layer only records difficult terrain, it doesn't do any measuring based on that information.
+To get drag distances for Tokens I'd recommend using both Terrain Ruler and Drag Ruler.
+Terrain Ruler will calculate the correct distance based on difficult terrain, and Drag Ruler provides a more visual representation of drag distances.

 ## Coding
 For those who are developing Rulers based on the Enhanced Terrain Layer, to get access to the difficulty cost of terrain grid you call the cost function.
 `canvas.terrain.cost(pts, options);`